FilippoGurioli-master-thesis/unity-template-project/__NAMESPACE__/Documentation~/devops.md

 The best way to create my template therefore is: just track the package with git but it is silently surrounded by a Unity Project.
 In a second moment I could possibly add a feature that creates the surrounding project via a bootstrap command.

+### Init script

+I've created an init script to bootstrap the project in the proper way.
+The script does the following things:

+- Asks the user to insert package specific informations (such as package name and default namespace)
+- Replaces all template values among the entire project with user values